Journalists with at least two years of experience and fluency in English and at least one other language can apply for a fellowship in New York.

 Fellows can choose one of nine concentrations: business and economic reporting; cultural reporting and criticism; global and joint program studies; literary reportage; magazine writing; news and documentary; reporting the nation and New York; science, health and environmental reporting; and Studio 20.

 Candidates must also complete the application for the graduate program of their choice.
 The GRE and TOEFL are required tests for admission to NYU.
-Applicants have until Jan.
-24, 2019 to take their tests.
+The GRE is optional for some graduate concentrations.